 A question I am frequently asked concerns cooking with cannabis concentrates like FECO, RSO, Hash Oils (in all their various forms and textures), Isolates, and Distillates.
 The question is always the same:

-Do I need to make an infused cannabis butter or oil with the concentrate OR can I just stir the concentrate into the recipe?
+When cooking with cannabis concentrates, do I need to make an infused cannabis butter or oil with the concentrate OR can I just stir the concentrate into the recipe?

 Assuming your concentrate is already decarboxylated, you can simply stir it into your recipe.

 If your recipe does not contain butter or oil, you might dissolve in milk, or stir into mayonnaise or some other ingredient.

 The idea is to EVENLY incorporate the cannabis concentrate into an ingredient before evenly incorporating that ingredient into your recipe.

 But the bottom line when cooking with cannabis concentrates: long cooking infusions like cannabutter and cannaoil are not necessary.